-Mr H brought his complaint to our service in February 2020.
+Mr B brought his complaint to our service in April 2020.
 It was considered by an Investigator who concluded it should be upheld.
 In summary, the Investigator:

-- Explained she'd considered the matter and concluded Mr H's complaint had been made within the time limits that apply - Mr H's complaint was made within three years of when he became aware - or ought reasonably to have become aware, he had cause for complaint about Options. - Set out the relevant rules, guidance and caselaw considered in reaching her view, which included the FCA's Principles for Businesses, and various publications the FCA (and its predecessor, the FSA) has issued. - Accepted Options was not authorised to provide advice to Mr H, but said it had a responsibility to carry out sufficient due diligence on unregulated introducers before accepting introductions, and should've been aware from the outset that accepting business from Caledonian would carry significant risk of consumer detriment. - Established Caledonian was carrying out regulated activities without authorisation and had advised Mr H on his pension transfer and investments.
+Explained he'd considered the matter and concluded Mr B's complaint had been made within the time limits that apply - Mr B's complaint was made within three years of when he became aware - or ought reasonably to have become aware, he had cause for complaint about Options.

+- Set out the relevant rules, guidance and caselaw considered in reaching his view, which included the FCA's Principles for Businesses, and various publications the FCA (and its predecessor, the FSA) has issued. - Accepted Options were not authorised to provide advice to Mr B, but said it had a responsibility to carry out sufficient due diligence on unregulated introducers before accepting introductions, and should've been aware from the outset that accepting business from Caledonian would carry significant risk of consumer detriment. - Established Caledonian was carrying out regulated activities without authorisation and had advised Mr B on his pension transfer and investments.
 Said Options ought to have been aware of this, and this alone should've led Options to refuse to accept introductions from Caledonian. - Said the fact Caledonian was not based in the UK or EEA and had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - Concluded the steps Options took in May 2013 ought to have been done at the outset, which would've resulted in Options refusing to accept introductions from Caledonian. - Explained s.27 Financial Services and Markets Act 2000 ("FSMA") provides a further basis for upholding the complaint because Caledonian carried out regulated activities within the UK without authorisation, which Options knew, or should've known.
-She said she believed a court wouldn't determine it to be just and equitable in the circumstances that the agreement should be enforced (pursuant to s.28 FSMA).
+He said he believed a court wouldn't determine it to be just and equitable in the circumstances that the agreement should be enforced (pursuant to s.28 FSMA).

-Finally, our Investigator set out how Options should put things right by putting Mr H as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
-She considered that if Options had acted appropriately, it's more likely than not that Mr H would've remained a member of the AFPS.
-She set out how Options should calculate his losses and compensate him.
+Finally, our Investigator set out how Options should put things right by putting Mr B as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
+He considered that if Options had acted appropriately, it's more likely than not that Mr B would've remained a member of the AFPS.
+He set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr H £500 for the distress caused by the knowledge that he has potentially suffered a significant loss of pension funds and has lost valuable guaranteed benefits from his AFPS pension.
+Our Investigator also recommended Options pay Mr B £500 for the distress caused by the knowledge that he has potentially suffered a significant loss of pension funds and has lost valuable guaranteed benefits from his AFPS pension.

-Mr H accepted our Investigator's view, but Options didn't reply, so the complaint has been passed to me for decision.
+Neither party replied to our Investigator's view, so the complaint has been passed to me for decision.